RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>12</sup> And they called Barnabas, Jupiter; and Paul, Mercurius, because he was the chief speaker.
 <sup>13</sup> Then the priest of Jupiter, which was before their city, brought oxen and garlands unto the gates, and would have done sacrifice with the people.
 <sup>14</sup> [Which] when the apostles, Barnabas and Paul, heard [of], they rent their clothes, and ran in among the people, crying out,
 <sup>15</sup> And saying, Sirs, why do ye these things?
-We also are men of like passions with you, and preach unto you that ye should turn from these vanities unto the living God, which made heaven, and earth, and the sea, and all things that are therein :
+We also are men of like passions with you, and preach unto you that ye should turn from these vanities unto the living God, which made heaven, and earth, and the sea, and all things that are therein:
 <sup>16</sup> Who in times past suffered all nations to walk in their own ways.
 <sup>17</sup> Nevertheless he left not himself without witness, in that he did good, and gave us rain from heaven, and fruitful seasons, filling our hearts with food and gladness.
 <sup>18</sup> And with these sayings scarce restrained they the people, that they had not done sacrifice unto them.